brianbianchi/mnist/README.md

 ![Tests](https://github.com/brianbianchi/mnist/workflows/Tests/badge.svg)

-> An example project to show how you can deploy a prediction neural net using a rest API.
+> An example of how you can deploy a prediction neural net using a rest API.

 > The [MNIST database](https://en.wikipedia.org/wiki/MNIST_database) (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.
 I use this dataset to train a net and pedict the number in an image.